Successful Pet Business: Lessons from Entrepreneurs Who Found a Winning Formula

 When many people are first starting out with dropshipping, they're held back by a particular fear:

-Why would anyone buy off me instead of Amazon?
+Why would anyone buy from me instead of Amazon?

 It's a legitimate question for anyone who is selling a generic product that can be found on other online stores.
 But Andreas and Alexander have learned it is possible to compete.